Source code for pygmt.src.inset

 r"""

-inside of the larger figure.
+plotting to that section of the canvas.
 Plotting methods that are called within the

 context manager are added to the inset figure.